You are here:Home//Key messages//River management

 Key message

 Fish, benthic invertebrates, macrophytes and benthic diatoms are differently affected by environmental degradation.
 While hydraulic alterations, for instance, may impose a strong negative impact on fish assemblages, this may be less strong for macrophytes: the intensity of responses varies across riverine assemblages and environmental stressors.
 In selected cases response to stress may even be positive; hence the sign of response varies too.
-Eventually, the stress levels at which a response can be detected vary notably and reveal a dissimilar sensitivity of assemblages to stress (Figure 1.1).
+Eventually, the stress levels of organism groups at which a response can be detected vary notably and reveal a dissimilar sensitivity of biological assemblages to stress.

 Evidence

-There is empirical evidence that river biota are almost always sensitive to general degradation (mixture of non-distinguishable stressors), land cover and water quality degradation (low uncertainty), as opposed to hydrological and morphological degradation which affects could be less reproduced (Table 1.1).
-The response of fish to agricultural land use in the catchment, for instance, depends on the spatial scales considered for the calculation of percent land cover (Figure 1.2).
+There is empirical evidence that river biota are almost always sensitive to general degradation (mixture of non-distinguishable stressors), land cover and water quality degradation, as opposed to hydrological and morphological degradation which affects could be less reproduced (Table 1).
+The response of fish to agricultural land use in the catchment, for instance, depends on the spatial scales considered for the calculation of percent land cover.

 Implication